santi1475/Campomar/README.md

 -   `pedidos`: Stores order information, including the employee who took the order and the total amount.
 -   `detallepedidos`: A join table for the many-to-many relationship between `pedidos` and `platos`.
 -   `pedido_mesas`: A join table to associate orders with one or more tables.
+-   `auditoria`: Logs important system events, such as order cancellations, for accountability and tracking.
+It records who performed the action, when, and a snapshot of the relevant data.
 -   And other related tables like `categorias`, `tipoempleado`, and `tipopago`.

 For a detailed view of the schema, please refer to the `prisma/schema.prisma` file.